40min/flocus/architecture/app/ui/ARCH-ui-assigned-task-balloon-v1.md

 referenced_by: []
 ---
 ## Context
-The `TaskStatusBalloon` component is a small, self-contained UI element used on the "My Day" page within a `TimeWindowBalloon`.
+The `AssignedTaskBalloon` component is a small, self-contained UI element used on the "My Day" page within a `TimeWindowBalloon`.
 Its purpose is to provide a concise visual representation of a single task that has been assigned to that time window.

 ## Structure
-The component is implemented in `frontend/src/components/TaskStatusBalloon.tsx`.
+The component is implemented in `frontend/src/components/AssignedTaskBalloon.tsx`.
 It receives a `task` object as a prop and renders its title and status.

 It contains a dedicated internal component, `TaskStatusIcon`, which is responsible for mapping a `TaskStatus` enum to a specific icon from the `lucide-react` library.